Transport and Equilibrium in Non-Conservative Systems: The Approximate Functional

-for all $\psi \in \mathcal H_{N_0}$; i.e., weakly, Eq.(\ref{CVDA}) is satisfied. \end{proof}
+for all $\psi \in \mathcal H_{N_0}$; i.e., weakly, Eq.~\eqref{CVDA} is satisfied. \end{proof}

-For $W$ of positive type, the overall $\mathbb J_A(N_0,\cdot)$ is convex and uniqueness of $N_h$ is guaranteed.
-In the more general circumstances of present interest, uniqueness will be established under the restrictive (presumably unnecessary) hypothesis that $N_0$ is classical. \begin{lemma} If $N_0 \in \mathscr C^1$ and bounded below, for $h$ sufficiently small depending only on $N_0$ and parameters of the theory (i.e., $W$, assumed to be in $\mathscr C_2$) there is a unique solution to Eq.\eqref{CVDA} such that $N \in L^1$ and $\log N \in H^1$. \end{lemma}

-We note that the above implies in particular that the minimizer for $\mathbb J_A(N_0, \cdot)$ from Proposition \ref{DSIC} is unique.
+For $W$ of positive type, the overall $\mathbb J_A(N_0,\cdot)$ is \b{strictly} convex and uniqueness of $N_h$ is guaranteed.
+In the more general circumstances of present interest, uniqueness will be established under the restrictive (presumably unnecessary) hypothesis that $N_0$ is classical. \begin{lemma} \b{Given $N_0 \in\mathcal B$}, for $h$ sufficiently small depending only on \b{$N_0$ and various norms on $W$} there is a unique solution to Eq.\eqref{CVDA} such that \b{$N_h \in L^1$.} \b{In particular, the minimizer for $\mathbb J_A(N_0, \cdot)$ from Proposition \ref{DSIC} is unique and so in fact $\log N_h \in \mathcal H_{N_0}$.} \end{lemma}

 \begin{proof}